-October 13: Working Group in Anthropology and Population: The Socialist Humanitarian Imperative: Cuba’s Quest for Global Health Equity, Sean Brotherton, Associate Professor of Anthropology, University of Chicago, 12-1 pm, Giddings House, Department of Anthroplogy.
+October 13: Against Humanitarianism: Cuba’s Quest for Exporting Social Justice through Medicine, Sean Brotherton, Associate Professor of Anthropology, University of Chicago; 12-1 pm, Giddings House, Department of Anthropology.
 Add to calendar.

-October 20: Working Group in Anthropology and Population: Lawful Sinners: Reproductive Governance and Moral Agency Around Abortion in Mexico, Elyse Singer, Postdoctoral Fellow in Population Studies, Brown University, 12-1 pm, Giddings House, Department of Anthroplogy.
+October 20: Lawful Sinners: Reproductive Governance and Moral Agency Around Abortion in Mexico, Elyse Singer, Postdoctoral Fellow in Population Studies, Brown University; 12-1 pm, Giddings House, Department of Anthropology.
 Add to calendar.

-November 17: Working Group in Anthropology and Population: Communicative care: Managing Illness Through Everyday Conversations in Transnational Salvadoran Families, Lynnette Arnold, Mellon Postdoctoral Fellow, Brown University, 12-1 pm, Giddings House, Department of Anthroplogy.
+November 17: Communicative care: Managing Illness Through Everyday Conversations in Transnational Salvadoran Families, Lynnette Arnold, Mellon Postdoctoral Fellow, Brown University; 12-1 pm, Giddings House, Department of Anthropology.
 Add to calendar.